A shortened winter break means less time to work or travel home | CBC News

 But Noor says she's so overwhelmed she's considering taking a break from school.

 Zareef agrees that there's been a lack of support and communication.
-As a student councillor, he says, he is constantly fighting to get better help for international students.
+He says as a student councillor, he is constantly fighting to get better help for international students.

 "I don't see the support that my people should be receiving," he said.